Keibert Ruiz Player Props: Nationals vs. Twins

 Keibert Ruiz At The Plate

-- In five games this year, Ruiz has picked up an RBI, with more than one RBI once.
+- In six games this season, Ruiz has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.